5v3n/karakuri/README.md

-And again: piece of caked ;-).
+And again: piece of cake ;-).
 Now all we need to add is a page that displays articles belonging to a ceratin tag:

 Create a page called `tagged.rhtml` in your `templates/pages` directory that looks like this: